 Zinc deficiency, which affects about 2 billion people in the developing world, is associated with several diseases.
-In children it causes growth retardation, infection susceptibility, delayed sexual maturation, and diarrhea, contributing to the death of about 800,000 children worldwide per year.
+In children, it causes growth retardation, infection susceptibility, delayed sexual maturation, and diarrhea, contributing to the death of about 800,000 children worldwide per year.
 Enzymes with a zinc atom in the reactive center are widespread in biochemistry, including alcohol dehydrogenase in humans.
 Consumption of excess zinc can cause lethargy, ataxia, and copper deficiency.
-Trace minerals are a group of tests that measure specific minerals, mostly in the blood but at times in the urine or another body tissue or fluid.
+Trace minerals are a group of tests that measure specific minerals, mainly in the blood but at times in the urine or another body tissue or fluid.
 These minerals are substances that the body needs in very small amounts on a regular basis for normal functioning.
-They come into the body through the diet and are used in the production of hormones and enzymes, the regulation of glucose, and the formation of bone, teeth, muscles, connective tissue, and blood cells.
-They aid in the metabolism of proteins, fats, and carbohydrates, promote wound healing, and are vital for the transport of oxygen throughout the body.
+They come into the body through the diet and are used to produce hormones and enzymes, the regulation of glucose, and the formation of bone, teeth, muscles, connective tissue, and blood cells.
+They aid in the metabolism of proteins, fats, and carbohydrates, promote wound healing, and are vital for transporting oxygen throughout the body.

 Trusted, Secure, & Confidential